Roger Knox: Jon Langford and the Pine Valley Cosmonauts/Buried Country

 On 12 February 2013, Knox along with the Pine Valley Cosmonauts, released his first album in nine years, Stranger in My Land on Bloodshot Records.
 The album was produced by Jon Langford and included guest contributions from Bonnie "Prince" Billy, Charlie Louvin, Dave Alvin (X, The Blasters), Kelly Hogan, Jon Langford, Andre Williams, the Sadies, Sally Timms (Mekons), and Tawny Newsome.
 The title of the record comes from a Vic Simms song.
 Jon Langford illustrated the booklet that accompanies the CD.

 The material features covers of traditional and Aboriginal country songs.
 The record came about after Langford read about Knox in Australian author Clinton Walker's book, Buried Country, which chronicled Aboriginal country artists.
 When Langford visited Australia, he heard many of the recordings, then went to see Knox play at Tamworth's annual country music festival.

 In 2009, Knox was scheduled to perform at the Old Town School of Folk Music (OTSFM) in Chicago, Illinois, on 10 October 2009 with Jon Langford and the Pine Valley Cosmonauts.
 However, his US visa was denied a week before the show because the US immigration office stated he lacked cultural significance.
 The Knox-Langford tour finally occurred in 2012, including performances at OTSFM and the Hardly Strictly Bluegrass festival in San Francisco, California.

-In 2016, Knox joined the cast of the stageshow adaptation of Buried Country itself, which played its premiere performance in Newcastle in August.
+In 2016, Knox joined the cast of the stage show adaptation of Buried Country itself, which played its premiere performance in Newcastle in August.

 Musical style

-Describing his music, Knox says: "My music is basically country with an influence of aboriginal spirituality....
-I use all these (aboriginal instruments such as didgeridoos) but I still play country music.
-I may not sing about trains and sheep and cattle, but I still play country music."
+Describing his music, Knox says: "My music is basically country with an influence of aboriginal spirituality...
+I use all these (Aboriginal instruments such as didgeridoos) but I still play country music.
+I may not sing about trains and sheep and cattle, but I still play country music".
 It has been described as "frequently upbeat and the lyrics often sharply political in tone.
-The lyrics are sprinkled with references to kangaroos and pelicans and detail the struggles of Australia's indigenous aboriginal population."
+The lyrics are sprinkled with references to kangaroos and pelicans and detail the struggles of Australia's Indigenous Aboriginal population".